gabrielrowan/Finleys-Farm-Shop-FE/README.md

 ## Testing

 The testing for this project focuses on the products webpage.
-Here is a (non-exhaustive) list of what the tests cover:
+Here is a sample of what the tests cover:
 - Checking that the default values on initial page load are as expected, such as the cart being empty
 - That adding a product updates the total
 - That removing a product updates the total